FraCose/Recombination_Random_Algos/README.md

 ---------------------------------------------------
 Funding
 ---------------------------------------------------
-The authors want to thank The Alan Turing Institute and the University of Oxford<br />
+The authors want to thank The Alan Turing Institute and the University of Oxford<br /> for the financial support given.
+FC is supported by The Alan Turing Institute, TU/C/000021,<br />
-for the financial support given.<br />
+under the EPSRC Grant No. EP/N510129/1.
+HO is supported by the EPSRC grant Datasig<br />
-Grant: The Alan Turing Institute, TU/C/000021, under the EPSRC Grant No. EP/N510129/1.<br />
+[EP/S026347/1], The Alan Turing Institute, and the Oxford-Man Institute.